ski-freak/Atnia/content/main/Card Game/Atnia Set One (The New World) Overview.md

 ---
-title: Atnia Set 1 (The New World) Overview
+title: Atnia Set One (The New World) Overview
 tags:
 aliases:
 ---